damonlynch/showinfilemanager/README.md

 # Show in File Manager

 Platform independent way for a Python script to open the system file manager and optionally select files to highlight in it.
-The point is not to open the file, but to display it in the operating system's file manager, preferably selected.
+The point is not to _open_ the file, but to _select_ it in the operating system's file manager.

-Plenty of programs provide this function.
+Plenty of programs provide this functionality in their user interface.
 Phrases programs use to name it vary depending on the context.
 Windows programs use terms like "Show in Windows Explorer", "Show in Explorer", and "Reveal in Explorer".
 Cross-platform programs can prefer terms like "Open Containing Folder" or "Open in File Browser".
 On a downloading program, a term can be "Open destination folder".